A Bayesian Take on Gaussian Process Networks: Experimental Results

 \section{Experimental Results}

-We evaluate our Bayesian GP network inference scheme on data generated from known random networks with $n=10$ nodes.
+We evaluate the Bayesian GP network inference scheme on data generated from known random networks with $n=10$ nodes.
 The DAG structures are constructed from an Erd\H{o}s-R\'{e}nyi model, where each node has an independent probability of $0.2$ to be connected with another with a higher topological ordering.
 For every node $X_i$ in each randomly generated network, we then sample $100$ observations as a non-linear function of its parents.
 The nonlinear data are generated by transforming the parents' instances using a weighted combination of six Fourier components

-The weights $v_i$ and $w_i$ are sampled from a Dirichlet distribution with concentration parameters equal to seven positive exponentially decreasing values $\gamma_k = e^{-k/\lambda}$, for $k = \{0,...,6\}$.
+The weights $v_{i,j,k}$ and $w_{i,j,k}$ are sampled from a Dirichlet distribution with concentration parameters equal to seven positive exponentially decreasing values $\gamma_k =\frac{ e^{-k/\lambda}}{\sum_k e^{-k/\lambda}}$, for $k = \{0,...\,,6\}$.
 The parameter $\lambda$ controls the rate of exponential decay, with values of $\lambda$ close to zero providing mostly linear effects between variables and higher values resulting in increasingly non-linear relationships.

-The edge coefficients $\beta_i$ determine the strength of the dependencies between $X_i$ and its parents and are sampled from a uniform distribution on $(\frac{1}{2},2)$; the noise variable $\epsilon_i$ has a standard normal distribution.
+The edge coefficients $\beta_{i,j}$ determine the strength of the dependencies between $X_i$ and its parents and are sampled from a uniform distribution on $(-2, -\frac{1}{2}) \cup (\frac{1}{2},2)$; the noise variable $\epsilon_i$ has a standard normal distribution.
 Instances of root nodes (nodes without parents) are also sampled from a standard normal.
-The linear-Gaussian case corresponds asymptotically to $\lambda=0$; in this case, we set the weights $v_i$ and $w_i$ to zero with the exception of $w_{i,0}$.
+The linear-Gaussian case corresponds asymptotically to $\lambda=0$; in this case, we set the weights $v_{i,j,k}$ and $w_{i,j,k}$ to zero except for $w_{i,j,0}$.

 We compare all structure learning algorithms in terms of structural Hamming distance (SHD) \citep{Tsamardinos2006}, which compares estimated graphs $\mathcal{G}$ with the ground truth graph $\mathcal{G^*}$.
 Following \citet{DIBS}, we compute the average SHD of the samples weighted by the posterior: